Dr Florian Merkle

 Research

-The Merkle laboratory aims to uncover the mechanistic basis of human neurological diseases using human pluripotent stem cell (hPSC)-derived culture systems in order to facilitate the development of effective treatments.
-We use a variety of techniques including CRISPR/Cas9-based genome engineering, single-cell transcriptomics, quantitative proteomics, high content imaging, calcium imaging, and organoid and other co-culture systems.
-These studies are funded by the Royal Society and Wellcome Trust, the New York Stem Cell Foundation and the Chan Zuckerberg Initiative.
+The Merkle laboratory studies the mechanistic basis of human neurological diseases using human pluripotent stem cell (hPSC)-derived cellular models and animal models in order to develop more effective treatments.
+Our interdisciplinary group uses a variety of techniques including CRISPR/Cas9-based genome engineering, single-cell transcriptomics, quantitative proteomics, high content imaging, and disease-relevant functional phenotyping at scale, such as multi-well calcium imaging.
+We collaborate widely with other academic groups and with industry partners such as NovoNordisk and AstraZeneca.
 Our research focuses on three main areas:

 CSCI collaborators